 At Pengrowth, We are Working to Become a Leader in Thermal Oil, Adding Additional Long Life Reserves and Low Declines to our Portfolio

-Our Lindbergh thermal property, the cornerstone of our strategy to become a sustainable energy producer, is currently in development.
+Our Lindbergh thermal property, the cornerstone of our strategy to becoming a sustainable energy producer, is currently in development.
 Lindbergh is located in East Central Alberta, away from the high-cost Fort McMurray area.
 Here, we are developing this niche opportunity which is expected to provide Pengrowth with a low decline, long life production profile requiring much lower sustaining capital than conventional or other unconventional opportunities.
-These attributes, when combined with a low-decline rate, are anticipated to produce stable cash flows to support our dividend.

 A Low Decline, Low Maintenance Capital Project, Fueling More Stable Free Cash Flow

 In February 2012, we began steam injection into our Lindbergh project, consisting of two well pairs.
-Early pilot results have demontrated very competitive instantaneous steam/oil ratios and well productivity.
+Pilot results have demonstrated very competitive instantaneous steam/oil ratios and well productivity.
 The two well pairs have outperformed expectations and have:

 - Demonstrated faster than expected reservoir response to steam